marouenbg/ACHR.cu/docs/install/index.md

 make
 ```
 ### Troubleshooting
-Quick install download and installs 1) OpenMPI 2) CPLEX and compiles the binary.
+Quick install download and installs 1) OpenMPI 2) CPLEX for 64-bit machines and 3) compiles the binary.

-You can do each step separetly if quick install did not work.
+You can do each step separately if quick install did not work or if you have different machine specs.

 + MPI: You can use the following code snippet to install MPI
 ```